 The area between Nyungwe and Cyamudongo was shaved during this period.
 Those sprawling tea plantations in Kitabi, Gisakura, Gisovu and Giheke were once part of the forest.

-Conflicting interests in land ownership and utilization usually lead to friction between members of local communities and the authorities responsible for the protection of reserved areas.
+Conflicting interests in land ownership and utilization usually lead to frictions between members of local communities and the authorities responsible for the protection of reserved areas.
 In most cases, expropriation of land to create national parks doesn’t sit well with the local population.

 To manage the inevitable animosity, a new paradigm giving stakes to surrounding communities has emerged.
 Through tourism, sustainable non-consumptive means of income are created.
 In this case, parties sharing a common goal are unified to safeguard mutual long-term benefits.

 Spurred by the pre-Covid record numbers of travelers traversing the globe, tourism became one of the biggest driving forces behind conservation efforts worldwide.
 Conservation policies are formulated to ensure nature endures constant human interference.